10 Best Things to Do in Kagawa

 6. Relive Momotaro’s Legend at Onigashima Cave

 Momotaro is the quintessential Japanese folk hero, who defeated the scary demons and saved the lives of the villagers of Onigashima (Demon Island).
-The mythological island is believed to be Megijima, an small island off the coast of Takamatsu City, only 20-min on ferry from Takamatsu Port.
+The mythological island is believed to be Megijima, a small island off the coast of Takamatsu City, only 20 minutes on ferry from Takamatsu Port.
 At Megijima, Onigashima Cave (鬼ヶ島大洞窟) recreates what could have been the demons’ den with a variety of funny depictions of the traditional folk tale.
 And while you’re at it, make sure to grab a bite of kibi dango, Momotaro’s favorite snack!

 7. Admire the Sights From the Ropeway at Kankakei National Park